Table of Contents

 Potential for Policy Lapse

-• Insufficient Cash Value: If the cash value is inadequate to cover the missed premiums and the loan interest, the policy may eventually lapse despite the APL provision.
+• Insufficient Cash Value: If cash value cannot cover premiums and loan interest, the policy may lapse.

 Reduced Death Benefit